 JE: I just listened to a conversation between Oprah Winfrey and Arthur Brooks.
 So, Arthur Brooks said that we’re hardwired to remember the negative over the positive.
 It traces back to our biology as protection.
 You know, if there’s somebody dangerous in the crowd, somebody who’s looking at you that’s scary, your focus goes right to it, you’re alerted to it.
 I’d never heard this, but I’ve always wondered why we always remember the one negative comment when we’ve had twenty good ones.

 So, I don’t have all those answers, but, first of all, knowing that we’re wired to do that is helpful.
 Then I can counteract this with practices that will help me.
-One of the things that I do every day is I have prayer and meditation which helps me to focus on what I’m doing, what my intention is, and the voices that I listen to.
+One of the things that I do every day is I have prayer and meditation, which helps me to focus on what I’m doing, what my intention is, and the voices that I listen to.
 I’m sure everybody has different things that they do, but for me, I begin any session, any writing session that I do with prayer and meditation because it helps me remember what I’m doing.
 I also begin every writing session with a short journal entry of sorts, that helps me to focus on what I’m doing that day and write through any concerns that I have.
 I also just keep notes of affirmation from the believers in my life.

 I’ll just add this quickly.
 When I first began pitching my book to New York editors and agents, we had a coach who was working with us.
 When we started pitching, she was there so she would listen and give us feedback.
 After a pitch, I could only remember what the editor or agent didn’t like.
-But once I sat down with my coach and she showed me her notes, I was reminded of all the positive things the editor/agent had said as well.
+But once I sat down with my coach and she showed me her notes, I was reminded of all the positive things the editor or agent had said as well.
 Once again, my mind had focused on the negative.

 So it’s imperative that we keep all the good offered to ourselves and gift ourselves great self-compassion in our creative journeys.
 This can be our antidote to all the negative voices, including our own.
 We need prayer, we need meditation, we need written reminders.
 We need a practice that reminds us of the things that are true about ourselves.